Software Documentation

 Racks like the Craig Co Rack shown in Figure 1 have tube holder angles that fan out within each row.
 This rack structure contrasts with Tiltable row racks in which the rows themselves tilt sideways to make fans.

-Figure 1 – Fan row racks are usually rotated 90° in the rack layout so holders can fan out left/right from the audience perspective.
+Figure 1 – Tiltable holder racks are usually rotated 90° to make the rows sideways, so holders tilting within the rows can fan out left/right.

-In Finale 3D there are two kinds of fan row racks — Pre-configured fan row racks, and Adjustable fan row racks.
-In the real world, the two kinds of fan row racks are usually the same physical hardware.
+In Finale 3D there are two kinds of tiltable holder racks — Pre-configured tiltable holder racks, and Adjustable tiltable holder racks.
+In the real world, the two kinds of tiltable holder racks are usually the same physical hardware.
 The difference is in the design and planning phase.
 Do you want to pre-define the angles of your rack tube holders and design the show to fit in racks so configured, or do you want to let your show design dictate the angles of the tube holders in your racks?

 The effects window contains various collections of effects like My Effects, Generic Effects, supplier catalogs, and possibly your company inventory in a single collection or spread out into multiple effects files (FDB files).
 You choose between different collections with the blue selector in the upper right of the effects window.
 The effects collections can contain racks, along with shells and other pyrotechnic devices.
 Every item in the effects list has a unique part number, which is the reference used when the effect is inserted into the show or when the rack is inserted into the rack layout.